MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-mathematical-rounddown.md

 `decimals`: *Integer*

-A numeric number of decimal places.
+A numeric value that represents the number of decimal places.

-## Returns
+## Return values

 *Real*

-The result numeric value.
+The resulting numeric value.

 ## Usage notes